tlverse/tlverse-handbook/01-intro.Rmd

 the `tlverse` software packages share a core set of design principles centered on extensibility, allowing for them all to be used in conjunction with each other and even used cohesively as building blocks for formulating sophisticated statistical analyses.
-For an introduction to the Targeted Learning framework, we recommend a [recent review paper](https://arxiv.org/abs/2006.07333) from
+For an introduction to the TL framework, we recommend a [recent review paper](https://arxiv.org/abs/2006.07333) from
 @coyle2021targeted.

 In this handbook, the reader will embark on a journey through the `tlverse` ecosystem.
-Guided by `R` programming exercises, case studies, and intuition-building explanations, readers will learn to use a toolbox for applying the Targeted Learning statistical methodology, which will translate to real-world causal inference analyses.
+Guided by `R` programming exercises, case studies, and intuition-building explanations, readers will learn to use a toolbox for applying the TL statistical methodology, which will translate to real-world causal inference analyses.
 Some preliminaries are required prior to this learning endeavor -- we have made available a list of [recommended learning resources](#learn).